-To enable the new Web Proofing Viewer for users in your system, select from the following options:
+To enable the Web Proofing Viewer for users in your system, select from the following options:

-- Enabled and default: When this option is selected, the new Web Proofing Viewer is the default viewer for all users in your system when reviewing video or static proofs.
+- Enabled and default: When this option is selected, the Web Proofing Viewer is the default viewer for all users in your system when reviewing video or static proofs.

-Users can individually opt in to using the new Web Proofing Viewer when reviewing video proofs, as described in "Enabling and Disabling the Web Proofing Viewer" in "Reviewing a Video Proof in the Web Proofing Viewer" and in "Reviewing a Static Proof in the Web Proofing Viewer."
+Users can individually opt into using the Web Proofing Viewer when reviewing video proofs, as described in "Enabling and Disabling the Web Proofing Viewer" in "Reviewing a Video Proof in the Web Proofing Viewer" and in "Reviewing a Static Proof in the Web Proofing Viewer."
 This user setting is remembered the next time the user launches the viewer.

 - Disable new viewer: When this option is selected, users cannot use the new viewer.

 This option is selected by default.